abhiaj/IITD-speech-vone/README.md

 utils.get_quality_url(input_url):
 	given an input_audio's web url, this function will try to predict its quality It will return 'reject' if audio is rejected(poor quality) and 'accept' if audio is accepted(good quality).

+utils.get_loc(input_transcript):
+	given an  input_transcript, this function will try to extract embedded location in it It will return a list of dictionaries, each dictionary having a labelled State, District, SubDistrict and Confidence value for it.

+utils.get_name(input_transcript):
+	given an  input_transcript, this function will try to extract embedded name in it It will return a list of strings, each string being a viable name in i

+utils.get_date(sentence):
+ 	given an input hindi sentence , this function will try to extract embedded date in it
+	It will return a dictionary in form of Json Object with keys as 'Date', 'Month' and 'Year'.
+Value for month could be hindi month or english month whatever the input sentence contains.

 NOTE:
 The version of sklearn library must be "0.22.2" otherwise the models wouldn't give correct results